lucyparsons/lucyparsonslabs.com/pages/donate.md

 ![Paypal](/images/paypal.jpg)

-You are also able to send us donations directly using your PayPal account at [PayPal.Me/lucyparsonslabs](https://PayPal.Me/lucyparsonslabs)
+You can also send us donations directly using your PayPal account at [PayPal.Me/lucyparsonslabs](https://PayPal.Me/lucyparsonslabs)

 ## Bitcoin
 ![bitcoin](/images/BTCWalletQR.jpg){: .center-image }